 Are you going to be out of the office for an extended period?
 You can set an out-of-office status for the duration of your choice with the new Teams 'out-of-office feature.
 Additionally, the feature comes with an automatic replies option for desktop or web apps.
 To set your out-of-office status; click on your profile picture icon, then Set status message > Schedule out of office.
 Alternatively, you can click on the Settings > General > Out-of-Office and select Schedule.

 Microsoft has upgraded 'the lobby settings' in the recent Microsoft Teams updates, which enable invited attendees to bypass the lobby and join the meeting directly without waiting to be admitted.
 You can change these settings by clicking on the meeting option tab > who can bypass my meetings > people I Invite.

 Microsoft has for long worked on enhancing Outlook and Microsoft Teams compatibility without infringing on the users' privacy, and this year, they cracked it.
 The recent update allows you to share emails from your Outlook desktop app to Microsoft Teams by clicking the 'Share to Teams' tab on the Outlook app.
 Additionally, you can start meetings straight from your outlook app by clicking on your 'Meet Now' option on the calendar.

 Your team has to remain updated on the forthcoming updates and upgrades if they are to make the most out of Microsoft Teams in 2021.
-For more information on the latest on Microsoft Teams and the features that can have the most significant impact within your business or organization, contact CallTower for a free consultation by clicking on the Microsoft Teams logo below:
+For more information on the latest on Microsoft Teams and the features that can have the most significant impact within your business or organization, contact CallTower for a free consultation by clicking below: